HUHARED/LiberRPA/vscodeExtensions/liberrpa-flowchart/README.md

   * When the whole project executing, if the Block node's Python script runs successfully, LiberRPA follows the Common-line.
   * If an uncaught exception occurs, it follows the Exception-line.
-    The exception will be stored in a global object `PrjArgs.errorObj`, [see more detail](https://github.com/HUHARED/LiberRPA/condaLibrary/README.md/#global-objects).(TODO: test the link later.)
+    The exception will be stored in a global object `PrjArgs.errorObj`, [see more detail](https://github.com/HUHARED/LiberRPA/tree/main/condaLibrary#global-objects).
   * If neither lines is connected, an End node is executed automatically.
     ![1740304582323](md_images/README/1740304582323.png)